hashicorp/nomad/website/source/docs/agent/config.html.md

   * `client_service_name`: The name of the service that Nomad registers clients with.
 Defaults to `nomad-client`.

-  * `auto_advertise`: Defaults to `true` and when enabled Nomad advertises services with Consul.
-The services are named according to `server_service_name` and `client_service_name` and appropriate tags are set for the `http`, `rpc` and `serf` addresses.
+  * `auto_advertise`: When enabled Nomad advertises its services to Consul.
+The services are named according to `server_service_name` and `client_service_name`.
+Nomad Servers and Clients advertise their respective services, each tagged appropriately with either `http` or `rpc` tag.
+Nomad Servers also advertise a `serf` tagged service.
+Defaults to `true`.

-  * `server_auto_join`: Defaults to `true` and when enabled, the Server will discover other Servers in its region using Consul by searching for Servers registered with `server_service_name`.
-The search occurs if the Server does not have a leader or know about `bootstrap_expect` amount of Servers in its region.
+  * `server_auto_join`: Servers will automatically discover and join other Nomad Servers by searching for the Consul service name defined in the `server_service_name` option.
+This search only happens if the Server does not have a leader.
+Defaults to `true`.

-  * `client_auto_join`: Defaults to `true` and when enabled, the Client will discover Servers in its region using Consul by searching for Servers registered with `server_service_name`.
+  * `client_auto_join`:  Client will automatically discover Servers in the Client's region by searching for the Consul service name defined in the `server_service_name` option.
 The search occurs if the Client is not registered with any Servers or it is unable to heartbeat to the leader of the region, in which case it may be partitioned and searches for other Servers.
+Defaults to `true`

+When `server_auto_join`, `client_auto_join` and `auto_advertise` are all
+enabled, which is by default, and Consul is available, the Nomad cluster will self-bootstrap.

 ## <a id="atlas_options"></a>Atlas Options